 Regular grooming also plays an important prevention role when it comes to dog hot spots.
 Clipping long coats, especially when it’s hot outside, will stop moisture from getting trapped close to the skin and creating a breeding ground for bacteria.

-If your dog has a tendency to scratch when they get bored or anxious, take steps to keep them occupied and engaged.
-For example these dog exercises will keep an energetic dog happy and busy for hours.
-But if you suspect it’s more than just pure boredom making your dog itchier than normal, read our article on dog fear and anxiety for advice on how to help an anxious dog.
+If your dog has an itching habit every time they get bored or anxious, make sure you keep them less worried and more entertained.
+For example these dog exercises will keep an energetic puppy happily busy for hours.
+But if you suspect it’s more than just pure boredom making your dog itchier than normal, read our article on dog fear and anxiety for advice on how to help a scared canine friend.

-Although it’s impossible to banish dog hot spots forever, a little extra care will reduce the risk of them showing up.
-If you want to know more about what to look for when it comes to all the different canine skin conditions, check out our article about skin problems in dogs or get the information you need to take care of your dog all year round.
+Although it’s impossible to banish dog hot spots forever, a little foresight will reduce the risk of them showing up.
+If you want to know more about what to look for when it comes to all the different canine skin conditions, check our article about skin problems in dogs.